saloni-laddha/Anime-Freak/README.md

-# Groot-Bot-Web
+# Anime-Freak
-Web interface for the groot bot.
+Web interface for the anime recommender.